fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 literal that can be read to and from strings and formatted files, a simple character string literal that can be read to and from strings, assignments, procedures, methods, and operators.
-Note that the module assumes two's complement integers, but all current Fortran 95+ processors use such integers.
+Note that the module assumes two's complement integers, but all current Fortran 95 and later processors use such integers.

 Note that the module defines a number of "binary" procedures,